Virtual Recruitment: How To Hire, Train, and Onboard in a Remote World

 Develop a clear process

-Just as you would plan for a traditional hiring process, start by setting clear remote hiring strategies.
-What does success look like for this virtual role?
-What’s the best way to articulate this role in a job description?
-With these pieces in place, you can create a clear, equitable hiring process that will help you understand a candidate’s track record, aptitude, motivation, and core behaviors.
+Start by setting clear remote hiring strategies.
+Define success for the virtual role and craft a job description.
+This creates a clear, equitable hiring process to assess a candidate’s track record, aptitude, motivation, and core behaviors.

 Ask the right questions